Chemotroph: Chemoheterotroph

 Chemoheterotrophs (or chemotrophic heterotrophs) are unable to fix carbon to form their own organic compounds.
-Chemoheterotrophs can be chemolithoheterotrophs, utilizing inorganic electron sources such as sulfur, or, much more commonly, chemoorganoheterotrophs, utilizing organic electron sources such as carbohydrates, lipids, and proteins.
-Most animals and fungi are examples of chemoheterotrophs, as are halophiles.
+Chemoheterotrophs can be chemolithoheterotrophs, utilizing inorganic electron sources such as sulfur, iron, or, much more commonly, chemoorganoheterotrophs, utilizing organic electron sources such as carbohydrates, lipids, and proteins.
+Most animals and fungi are examples of chemoheterotrophs, as are some halophiles.

-Iron- and manganese-oxidizing bacteria
+Iron-oxidizing bacteria

 Iron-oxidizing bacteria are chemotrophic bacteria that derive energy by oxidizing dissolved ferrous iron.
 They are known to grow and proliferate in waters containing iron concentrations as low as 0.1 mg/L. However, at least 0.3 ppm of dissolved oxygen is needed to carry out the oxidation.

 Iron has many existing roles in biology not related to redox reactions; examples include iron–sulfur proteins, hemoglobin, and coordination complexes.
 Iron has a widespread distribution globally and is considered one of the most abundant in the Earth's crust, soil, and sediments.
 Iron is a trace element in marine environments.
 Its role as the electron donor for some chemolithotrophs is probably very ancient.